The-Yak-Collective/yakcollective/projects/template-project/template-slide.md

 ### `hero_caption`

 The text to display immediately _below_ the slide hero image.
 This can be a larger block of text providing additional context for the image, but is generally used to provide image credit.
-Markdown-formatted text is accepted by this attribute, so if you have a link to the image source or artist, you're enouraged to include it here.
+Markdown-formatted text is accepted by this attribute, so if you have a link to the image source or artist, you're encouraged to include it here.

 ### `description`